-Yamila Irizarry-Gerould, Coordinator, Assessment Program
+Yamila Irizarry-Gerould, Analyst, Audit & Assessment Programs

 As a Program Coordinator and Auditor in Assessments, Yamila receives reports from the field and makes them client-ready, gathers and analyzes information from multiple sources in support of projects, and conducts worker interviews on US-based audits.
 She also manages Verité’s internship program.

 Prior to joining Verité, she lived in the Middle East where she worked in the fields of international education and development.

 She holds a BA from Tufts University in Middle Eastern Studies and Arabic, as well as a certificate from the Center for Arabic Study Abroad.

 Adriana Isaza, Manager, Raw Materials Programs

 As a Project Manager in the Raw Materials Department at Verité, Adriana works closely with clients and the Verité team to plan and implement projects in clients’ extended supply chains.